 - Chipped or fractured tooth

-Remove any debris by rinsing your mouth with warm water.
+For chipped or fractured tooth remove any debris by rinsing your mouth with warm water.
 Use a cold compress to soothe pain.
 Take anti-inflammatory medication if needed, but do not use aspirin or gel.

 In most cases, the tooth can be repaired with a white filling or by reattaching the chipped piece if you still have it.
 Large fractures may require a dental crown to restore the tooth.